notafishaxolotl/nixos/README.md

 # NixOS Configuration (personal)

 Welcome — this is my personal NixOS configuration.
 It's a first attempt at using Nix and may contain some rough edges, but it works for my setup.
-Use it as a reference, pick what you need, and avoid installing everything (it's easy to get bloated).
+Use it as a reference, pick what you need, and avoid installing everything (it's easy to get very bloated, i have too many pkgs).

 ---

 ## Quick notes & warnings

-- This repo contains a lot of different window manager configurations I've tried.
-Be selective when copying or enabling packages/modules — only enable what you actually use.
+- This repo contains a lot of different configurations I've tried, so be selective when copying or enabling packages/modules — only enable what you actually want to use.
-- Make sure your `home.stateVersion` / `system.stateVersion` match your original system's version before switching configurations.
-Mismatched state versions can cause issues.
+- Make sure your `home.stateVersion` / `system.stateVersion` match your system original's before switching configurations.
+Mismatched state versions may cause issues.
-- Environment modules (in the repo) are useful — they show what each environment contains.
+- Environment modules (in the repo) are useful, trust me — they show what each environment contains.

 ---